 |Prefix/Suffix Match||Indicator for whether the first (or last) four characters of each word in the two strings match.||0 or Infinity||1.0|

 Each metric in the above model has its value determined based on the description and possible values.
 These values are totaled together to find the final similarity score.
-This score is used in the final clustering algorithm to sort mentions into their final clusters.
-Any value of “infinite” implies that the model believes the two refer to the same assignee, and other metrics will not change that.
+This score is used to identify clusters.
+A value of “infinite” implies that the model believes the two assignee mentions identify the same assignee, and other metrics will not change that.

 Inventor Similarity Score

-- Multiply nameMismatches by name_mismatch_weight, and subtract the result from the score.
+- The nameMismatches value is multiplied by a name_mismatch_weight, and this value is also subtracted from the score.